 How to Par-Bake Your Crust

-Par-baking is also called blind-baking.
+Blind baking is also called par-baking.
 It is the process of partially baking a pie crust.
-I almost always par-bake my crust.
-I just love the results!
+I almost always par-bake my single-crust pies.
+I love the results!

 - Prick holes in the bottoms and sides of your pie crust.

-- Cut out a parchment paper circle and gently press it on top of the dough.
+- Cut out a parchment paper circle and gently press it on the dough.

 - Fill the parchment-lined crust with pie weights or dry beans.

-- Bake at 425°F for 15 minutes, then remove the pie from the oven and remove the parchment and pie weights.
+- Bake at 425°F for 15 minutes.
+Remove the pie from the oven and remove the parchment and pie weights.
 (I pinch the edges of the parchment together to make a little cup, then remove the pie weights to a bowl.
-Be careful as they will be hot!
+Be careful, as they will be hot!

-- Reduce the oven temperature to 350°F and bake an additional 5 minutes, or until the bottom crust looks dry and baked, but not yet browning.
+- Reduce the oven temperature to 350°F and bake an additional 5 minutes, or until the bottom of the crust looks dry and baked but not yet browning.

-- To fully cook your crust, bake for 10-15 minutes once the pie weights are removed.
+- If you are baking a crust for a no-bake pie, like Chocolate Cream Pie, bake for 10-15 minutes once the pie weights are removed.

 Expert Tips

 - Keep your ingredients cold.
-This is the most important step in creating the best pie crust!
-From the moment you mix your flour to the time you put the pie into the oven, you need to have one question: Are my ingredients cold?
+This is the most critical step in creating the best pie crust!
+From the moment you mix your flour to when you put the pie into the oven, you must have one question: Are my ingredients cold?
 Some people even put their bowl and flour into the freezer!

-- Freeze the dough - Along the lines of keeping your ingredients cold, put your pie crust into the freezer for 10 minutes after you have prepared it in the pie plate.
-This will help keep the sides from slipping as the butter won't melt until the flour has started to bake.
-If you don't have room in your freezer then you can place it in the refrigerator for 30 minutes instead.
+- Freeze the dough.
+To keep your ingredients cold, put your pie crust in the freezer for 10 minutes after you prepare it in the pie plate.
+This will help keep the sides from slipping, as the butter won't melt until the flour has started to bake.
+If you don't have room in your freezer, you can place it in the refrigerator for 30 minutes instead.

 - Do not overwork the dough.
 Handle the dough as little as possible.
-This starts with step 1 where the salt and sugar and mixed with the flour.
-Use the pulse feature on your food processor rather than mixing at full power, so that you have control over exactly how much is mixed.
-The more you work the dough the more gluten is formed, which is the number one reason for a pie failure.
+This starts with step 1, where the salt and sugar are mixed with the flour.
+Use the pulse feature on your food processor rather than mixing at full power so that you have control over exactly how much is mixed.
+The more you work the dough, the more gluten is formed, which is the number one reason for a pie failure.

 Recipe FAQs